nhscc/learner-resources/administration/aws-workspaces.md

      secure 30-character password and it must not be reused year-to-year.
 This password is used by judges to access the workspaces after submissions have closed for a phase.

+   - Ensure one row exists for the **final password**.
+This should be a random 30-character password and it must not be reused year-to-year.
+This password is what the WorkSpaces are set to use after the PS2 presentations conclude.
+     It is important that this password is never given out or known outside of the national HSCC immediate staff.

 ### Step 2: Setup WorkSpaces on AWS